CarCareTruth Score

 A reasonable buy for daily drivers without aftermarket coatings or tint · one bottle for two jobs, a few weeks of beading per wash.
 Skip it on glass with a ceramic coating or factory hydrophobic treatment.
 For best-in-class on either job, pair a dedicated ammonia-free cleaner (Adam's, Invisible Glass) with the standalone Rain-X Original.

-The safety data sheet carries WARNING with a flame pictogram from H226 (flammable liquid Category 3) · the acetone co-solvent gives it a 28 °C flash point.
-That is a fire concern, not a health one: SDS §2 lists no eye, skin, respiratory, or sensitization classifications.
-SDS §8 calls for goggles during spray dispensing as a splash-and-flammability precaution, so eye protection is situational.
+The safety data sheet carries WARNING with a flame pictogram from H226 (flammable liquid Category 3) · the acetone co-solvent gives it a 28 °C flash point. §2 lists no formal eye, skin, or respiratory GHS codes, but §11 does report real eye irritation on contact (redness, tearing), so goggles are a recommended precaution during spraying; gloves and respiratory precautions named in §8 are situational, tied to handling and ventilation rather than a documented mixture-level hazard.
 Drain-destined via cloth laundering; no aquatic toxicity, no PFAS.
 Keep away from open flames.

 The mixture is classified as a flammable liquid (Category 3) because of the acetone co-solvent · flash point 28 °C (82 °F).
 The flame pictogram and the WARNING signal word are about fire and vapor safety before the product evaporates, not a health hazard.
 The safety data sheet lists no health hazard codes for the mixture (no eye, skin, respiratory, or sensitization classifications).